 NZD silver is also pretty much back down to the rising trend line dating back to the late 2014 lows.

 On top of this, the RSI overbought/oversold indicator is now well into oversold region below 30.
 If you look back at previous times the RSI was below 30, you’ll notice this is where we often see lows in price reached.

 See this for more on understanding technical analysis terms: Gold and Silver Technical Analysis: The Ultimate Beginners Guide >>

-Weekly Silver Chart
+Weekly NZD Silver Chart

-Next below we have a weekly price chart.
+Next up, below we have a weekly price chart.
 This plots the closing price of silver every Friday and is helpful in smoothing out the day to day movements.
 We can see that on a weekly price basis, NZD silver has bounced up off the 50 day moving average multiple times since November.
 It has done so again this month.
 So silver may well have bottomed out there.

 Monthly NZD Silver Chart

 Finally we have a monthly NZD silver chart.
-This monthly chart plots the closing price of silver at the end of each month (November shows month to date closing price).
+This monthly chart plots the closing price of silver at the end of each month (April shows the month to date closing price).
 The monthly chart really smooths out the short term noise in the silver price.
 We can see that on a monthly basis NZD silver is a bit more bullish than on the daily or weekly chart.
 It shows the same rising trend since the plunge in March in 2020.

 A Weakening NZ Dollar May Also Give NZD Silver a Boost

 If you’ve been looking to buy silver this is likely to be a pretty good area to get a foot hold.
 If in doubt consider taking an initial position, but keeping some funds in hand for another purchase of silver if the price fell further.

 To learn more about when to buy gold or silver check out this article: When to Buy Gold or Silver: The Ultimate Guide

 Editors Note: This post was originally published on 24 July 2018.
-Updated 13 November to include latest charts.
+Last updated 20 April 2021 to include latest charts.